TedShao/ECS150_Project_4/REPORT.md

 This function first checks for a valid filename or if the filename already exists.
 Then it checks for space in the root directory as well as in the FAT.
-Then it initializes the memory to 0 using memset, and copies the filename and start index into the root directory.
+Then it initializes the memory for the entry to 0 using memset, and copies the filename and start index into the root directory.
 At the end it sets the next FAT index to FAT_EOC

 ## fs_delete()

 This function checks for a valid filename, if the file is open, and finds it's index if the file exists.
 Then it delletes the file by looping through the FAT indexes and setting them to 0 till it hits FAT_EOC.
-Afterwards its sets all the files memory to 0 to signify that they are free.
+Afterwards its sets the root directory entry memory to 0 to signify it is open for another file.

 ## fs_ls()